grisha/grisha.github.com/source/_posts/2013-06-21-on-converting-json-to-avro.markdown

 ```

 Let me also mention that json2avro is written in C and is *fast*, it
-support Snappy, Deflate and LZMA compression codecs, lets you pick a
+supports Snappy, Deflate and LZMA compression codecs, lets you pick a
 custom block size and is smart enough to (optionally) skip over lines
 it cannot parse.